An ocean view in Bimini, Bahamas, highlighting the vibrant green hues of the sea, with a panoramic backdrop of the island's natural beauty.

 Photo courtesy of Hilton Resorts

 This gorgeous resort features a casino, delicious restaurants, lively bars, a spa as well as an adult-only rooftop pool.
-All of this in addition to the beautiful turquoise water and white sands beach make this an incredible getaway to Bimini.
+All of this in addition to the beautiful turquoise water and white sands beach, make this an incredible getaway to Bimini.
 You can also swim with dolphins, parasail, snorkel, or go for a ride in a glass-bottom boat.
-Hilton at Resorts World Bimini is located on North Bimini about 5 miles from the airport.
+Hilton at Resorts World Bimini is located on North Bimini, about 5 miles from the airport.

 You can book this resort right here.